whitenode/riak_mapreduce_utils/README.markdown

 The configuration string must be a correctly formatted JSON document and may contain the following 4 fields:

-**source** - Name of the bucket containing records to be processed.
+**bucket** - Name of the bucket containing records to be processed.
 If a record is encountered that does not belong to the specified bucket, it will be passed straight through based on the **keep** parameter described below.

 This is an optional field, and if no **source** is specified, all records passed in will be processed.